 Scheduling + Timing

 A blog is a versatile piece of content.
-Rather than just sit within a section of your website, it/it’s URL can be also posted to the likes of FaceBook, Google Plus, Instagram, Twitter and even your app if you have one.
+Rather than just sit within a section of your website, it/its URL can be also posted to the likes of Facebook, Google Plus, Instagram, Twitter, and even your app if you have one.
 Although if this is a disjointed affair, your website may get a new blog posted to it first.
 The staff member responsible for FaceBook may post a link to this a day later whereas the staff member responsible for Instagram may follow a day after that.
-If the staff member responsible for Twitter and your app forgets to do this or is too busy to action straightaway, it could be a week or more before these platforms see the ‘new’ blog content.
-With this, there is a delayed reaction and possibility of outdated content making its way to some of your branding channels.
-Streamline this by utilising cross platform publication or have a single point-of-contact to ensure that fresh content is made visible across all of your branding channels in a timely manner.
+If the staff member responsible for Twitter and your app forgets to do this or is too busy to action straight away, it could be a week or more before these platforms see the ‘new’ blog content.
+With this, there is a delayed reaction and the possibility of outdated content making its way to some of your branding channels.
+Streamline this by utilizing cross-platform publication or having a single point-of-contact to ensure that fresh content is made visible across all of your branding channels in a timely manner.

 Here at Ireland Website Design, our expert team consists of online branding and marketing specialists and copywriters who can use their skills to give your business that cohesive edge to bring it to the next level.
 Get in touch with us today to finally reach your online aims and goals.